mattbierner/blog.mattbierner.com/_posts/2014-04-15-akh-monad-transformers-for-javascript.md

         ({state: s, value: {error: true, value: x}});
 ```

-The state operations have know about error handling and the error handling operation must know about state and how to thread state though computations.
+The state operations have to know about error handling and the error handling operation must know about state and how to thread state through computations.

 Any change to the structure is going to be painful.
 Want to branch the stateful computations from `StateAndError` using `List`.
 Get ready to rewrite every non-derived operation and spend some quality time tracking down subtle bugs.

 It is also impossible to reuse a monolithic structure like `StateAndError` for a different application with slightly different requirements because `StateAndError` hardcodes the composition of State and Error in a way that can not easily be modified.

 ## Monad Transformers
 [Monad transformers][monad-transformers] let programers compose monads while maintaining separation of concerns.
 A transformer takes an inner monad, and outputs a new monad with some specific functionality or properties.
-The `StateT` transformer outputs a monad that passes state value pairs though the inner monad, the `ListT` transformer outputs a list of results in the inner monad.
+The `StateT` transformer outputs a monad that passes state value pairs through the inner monad, the `ListT` transformer outputs a list of results in the inner monad.
 Most common monads can be easily rewritten to a monad transformer applied to the identity monad.

 ```js
 /// A branchable state computation var M = StateT (List);
 ```

-Multiple transformers can be used to build stack of monad transformers.
-Each layer in such a stack knows only how transform an opaque base monad and how to lift an operation from the base monad into the result monad.
+Multiple transformers can be used to build a stack of monad transformers.
+Each layer in such a stack knows only how to transform an opaque base monad and how to lift an operation from the base monad into the result monad.

 ```js
 // Khepri compiler Lexical check monad, demonstrating